kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 OpenAPI v3 is not enabled will be shown an error informing them of missing openapi version upon 404.

-Built-in templates supported by kubectl should aim to support any OpenAPI version which is GA.
+Built-in templates supported by kubectl should aim to support at least one OpenAPI version which is GA for an apiserver version within the support window.
+`kubectl` will support trying to fetch each of these versions, so one is guaranteed to be able to render.

 ## Production Readiness Review Questionnaire